 - Lowest Price for Three-Star Hotel Room: Full Weight (~3.13 Points)

 - Prevalence of Affordable Breweries Rated 4+ Stars: Full Weight (~3.13 Points)

 - Prevalence of Affordable German Restaurants Rated 4+ Stars: Full Weight (~3.13 Points)

 Safety & Accessibility – Total Points: 25

-Sources: Data used to create these rankings were collected from the U.S. Census Bureau, Federal Bureau of Investigation, National Highway Traffic Safety Administration, Texas A&M Transportation Institute, Funtober, Eventbrite, Yelp, Numbeo, Council for Community and Economic Research, Kayak and Walk Score.
+Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Federal Bureau of Investigation, National Highway Traffic Safety Administration, Google Trends, INRIX, Funtober, Eventbrite, Yelp, Numbeo, Council for Community and Economic Research, The Trust for Public Land, Kayak and Walk Score.